 Next, you also must consider how to treat other type of assets in your organization that are not covered by the RBI, like rotating equipment and instrumentation.
 Do you just leave them for other departments or teams to sort out?
 Who can access information about all the types of assets in your facility, without using multiple spreadsheets, documents, point solutions and SharePoint sites?

-Using a tool like Asset Performance Management (APM) from GE Digital, with the mechanical integrity work processes provides answers for all of these questions.
+Using a tool like Asset Performance Management (APM), with the mechanical integrity work processes provides answers for all of these questions.
 GE Digital's APM currently provides API 580/581 risk calculators and strategies, as well as supports the Brazilian standard NR-13 for Inspection Management.
 The software calculates risk levels and determines inspection dates.
 Links to DCS/SCADA also detect if the asset has operated outside the Integrity Operating Window (IOW).
 But, more importantly, it provides a documented methodology and workflow for mechanical integrity right out-of-the-box.
 Following a RBI methodology and workflow that connects with the rest of the organization to manage all types of assets, can make the process easier and start saving you money, even before you start managing your assets.